razem-io/ha-bayrol-cloud/README.md

 ⚠️ **BETA STATUS**: This integration is currently in beta.
 Please report any issues you encounter.

-This is a Home Assistant Custom Component for Bayrol Cloud.
+This is a Home Assistant Custom Component for the Bayrol Cloud.
 It currently allows you to monitor your pool's pH, Redox (ORP), and temperature values directly in Home Assistant.

+It currently only supports the German Bayrol Cloud services (https://www.bayrol-poolaccess.de), because I do not have access to others yet.
+If you can help with other Bayrol Cloud instances, open an issue.
+PRs are always welcome.

 ## Tested Devices